-

 • Analysis of the stability or contamination of plant extracts or organic products

-• Monitoring of sludge, effluent or digestate in an environmental framework
+• Monitoring of sludge, effluents or digestate in an environmental context

 • Optimization of fermentable formulations or probiotics

-An unbalanced VFA profile may indicate uncontrolled fermentation, microbial contamination, or loss of nutritional value.
+An unbalanced VFA profile may indicate uncontrolled fermentation, microbial contamination, or a loss of nutritional value.

 Analytical method used